lukeb06/settlemyre-messenger/README.md

 If you dont yet have a database.db file, you can create one by referring to the /server/database.ts file.
 The database.ts file has a function called buildDatabase() which describes the database structure.
-If you know how to run the file with [Bun](https://bun.sh), then you can create the database.db file and the user entries by adding running the following code:
+You will have to use [Bun](https://bun.sh) to properly run the file, which will create the database.db file and the user entries by adding running the following code:

 ```typescript
 function testDatabase() {